govindamurali/rester/README.md

 ### Miscellaneous
 * You'll be able to get the response in the **response** variable & httpStatus in **httpResponse** variable
 * **customHeaders** are optional.
 Will use defaultHeaders when nil
-* customTransport can be used for tracking. eg. Use newrelic agent transport to get metrics tracked on newrelic.
+* **customTransport** is optional.
+Will use defaultTransport when nil.
+Tip - Use newrelic agent transport to get metrics tracked on newrelic.